Skip to Content

 Foreignpolicy.com states that the country is “hopelessly addicted to cash.”
 This emphasizes the importance of traveling with multiple forms of payment.
 It’s a good rule of thumb for traveling the world in general.

-While credit and debit cards do exist, it’s always good to travel with extra paper in your pocket.
-Note that you need Euros for transactions; obviously, the US dollar is not accepted.
+While credit and debit cards exist, traveling with extra paper in your pocket is always good.
+Note that you need Euros for transactions; the US dollar is not accepted.
 If you’re planning on an extended stay, choose Wise for an international bank account, so you’ll never have to worry about finances abroad.

 Things in Germany That Are Not Free

 Germany is very prosperous.
-And while Germany is a cheaper place to live than the US and has a much better social safety net, it’s no surprise that certain things in Germany are not free, especially things like healthcare and education.
+While it is a cheaper place to live than the US and has a much better social safety net, it’s no surprise that certain things in Germany are not free, especially healthcare and education.

 Prescription Drugs